 TikToks are an interesting combination of raw and authentic, as well as rehearsed and choreographed.
 The production value is low, so that part doesn’t require much more equipment than your smartphone.

 Where the bulk of your investment in TikTok lies is making the content feel natural, fun, and not forced.
 Every piece of content you create should feel authentic.
-I know these words are somewhat vague and seem like trendy filler words, but they’re really the key to succeeding on TikTok.
+We know these words are somewhat vague and seem like trendy filler words, but they’re really the key to succeeding on TikTok.

 Don’t Be an Infomercial